-Business Customs Establishing a personal relationship with business partners is a critical factor in successfully negotiating major projects, government procurements, or in developing long-term business relationships.
+Establishing a personal relationship with business partners is a critical factor in successfully negotiating major projects, government procurements, or in developing long-term business relationships.
 Scheduling meetings with potential Russian business partners can be challenging.
-It may take weeks to get a response to an email, fax or a telephone request for a meeting.
+It may take weeks to get a response to an email, fax, or telephone request for a meeting.
 Once contact has been established, patience may still be required to confirm a date and time to meet.
 U.S. business visitors to Moscow or St. Petersburg are advised to factor heavy road traffic into scheduling.

 Russian language ability is a must for concluding business successfully, and an interpreter should be hired if necessary.
 An increasing number of Russian businesspeople speak a courtesy level of English; however, many prefer to conduct business discussions in Russian.
 The U.S. Commercial Service can arrange for the services of qualified interpreters.

 Business cards are important and are exchanged freely.
 Cards should have regular contact information and an email address and web site if available.
 Most foreign businesspeople in Russia carry bilingual English/Russian business cards (one side English, the other Russian).

 Russian language promotional materials are an important tool for creating interest in a company’s products in the Russian market.
 It is very important that the translation be accurate and of high quality, utilizing professional translation services.
 Many companies interested in the Russian market have used online translation platforms, only to learn that the translation did not appropriately convey the U.S. firm’s message or conform to professional standards or take into account local cultural idiosyncrasies.
 The Commercial Service has started identifying business service providers in Russia in different categories that are known by our team and/or U.S. companies in the market.